yuk1i/cs305_p2p/protocol.md

-      "dir": "relative path to this torrent, can be empty", "size": "integer, The size of file in bytes, must be 0 for a folder", "hash": "For a file: SHA256 of the whole file; For a folder: empty string", "blocks": [
+      "dir": "relative path to this torrent, can be empty", "size": "integer, The size of file in bytes, must be 0 for a folder", "hash": "For a file: SHA256 of the whole file; For a folder: empty string", "fisrt_block_seq": "integer, lowest sequence number of all blocks of this file", "blocks": [
         // Every blocks excluiding the last one must have the same size {